Veeco Instruments (NASDAQ:VECO) Releases Q2 2022 Earnings Guidance

-A number of brokerages recently issued reports on VECO.
-Barclays increased their price target on Veeco Instruments from $27.00 to $35.00 in a research report on Wednesday, January 12th.
-Oppenheimer reduced their price target on Veeco Instruments from $40.00 to $35.00 in a research report on Thursday, May 5th.
-Stifel Nicolaus increased their price target on Veeco Instruments from $30.00 to $33.00 in a research report on Tuesday, January 11th.
-Benchmark increased their price target on Veeco Instruments from $28.00 to $35.00 in a research report on Wednesday, January 12th.
-Finally, StockNews.com started coverage on Veeco Instruments in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Two research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat.com, Veeco Instruments has a consensus rating of Buy and an average price target of $32.14.
+A number of equities analysts have recently issued reports on the company.
+StockNews.com assumed coverage on Veeco Instruments in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+Oppenheimer dropped their price target on Veeco Instruments from $40.00 to $35.00 in a report on Thursday, May 5th.
+Finally, Zacks Investment Research raised Veeco Instruments from a hold rating to a buy rating and set a $27.00 price target for the company in a report on Wednesday, April 20th.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat, Veeco Instruments has an average rating of Buy and an average target price of $32.14.

 Veeco Instruments Company Profile (Get Rating)